 School Courses - Gap/Urban

-For all our clients the key is for the individual to ‘think safe’.
-For schools we can offer valuable training that will enhance PHSE programmes and prepare the school leaver for overseas travel.
-We can offer two bespoke training packages which can be delivered to fit in with timetabling constraints.
+For schools, we offer valuable training that will enhance PHSE programmes and prepare the school leaver for overseas travel.
+We offer two bespoke training packages which can be delivered to fit in with timetabling constraints.

-Our Urban courses would be typically one or two hours in duration, the Gap Year safety training ranges from a 1 hour travel safety talk to either a half or full day course.
-Many schools choose to run both urban and gap safety course to different schools years, in one day's instruction.
+Our Urban courses would be typically one or two hours in duration, the Gap Year Safety Training ranges from a one hour travel safety talk to either a half or full day workshop/course.
+Many schools choose to run both the urban and gap safety course to different school years, in one day's instruction.

 Recognise the indicator of potential trouble in order to